-A complete description of the energy efficiency documentation requirements can be found in Chapter II, Section B. For projects using a PERF-1 to show compliance with the NSHP energy efficiency requirements, the applicant must submit all required acceptance test documents to the program administrator.
+A complete description of the energy efficiency documentation requirements can be found in Chapter II, Section B. For projects using a PERF-1 as energy efficiency documentation, the final building permit signoff or occupancy permit shall be submitted to the Energy Commission.
+For projects using a PERF-1 as energy efficiency documentation, the NSHP EE-3 form is not required.